d00375828/CS-2450-Remote-Repo/journal.md

 Date 3/20/25	Subject - Spring Break and the flu
 The flu has been going around and I have been lucky enough to be its latest victim, so I haven't been able to go to class.
 We have worked on unit testing this week though.

+Date 3/25/25	Subject - Unit Test
+I worked on my Unit tests for passwords.
+I finally figured it out by importing unittest.
+I couldn't do it any other way.